IcePhoenixFFXIV/ffxivzonecalc/readme.md

 #FFXIV Ocean Fishing Route Index Calculator

-This tool calculates a the index based of the length of the Route Table (currently 144) and an epoch date (currently 2021-01-05 16:00:00 UTC), works from patch 5.4
+This tool calculates a the index based of the length of the Route Table (currently 144) and an epoch date (currently 2021-01-05 16:00:00 UTC), works from patch 5.4 as long as epoch doesn't change and length of route table (IKDRouteTable) is automatically calculated.

 Next steps
 - Use this index on IKDRouteTable to get the IKDRoute